MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Collective Code Ownership ##

-So, let's say you have your build scripts humming, your version control working smoothly and your ci server continuously integrating.
+So, let's say your team is using version control effectively, you have your build scripts humming and your ci server is continuously integrating.
 What else can you get value from?

 It is at this point I would like to talk a bit about the practices that support the principle of collective code ownership.

 Collective code ownership is the principle that code belongs to the project, not the individual.
 This means that anyone working on the system should be able to make changes to any part of the system without fear that they are stepping on someones turf.

 Why should this matter to you?

-For one client we worked with the principle mattered because a developer went rogue and held the organization to ransom because he was the only person who understood a mission critical system.
+For one client we worked with this principle mattered alot because he had an experience where a developer went rogue and held the organization to ransom because he was the only person who understood a mission critical system.

-For another client collective code ownership is important because it reduces the bottlenecks on manpower.
+For another client, collective code ownership is important because it has reduced the bottlenecks on manpower.
 More people can work on a wider area of the system without waiting for a specific expert to be available.

-For me, it matters because I have found this principle supports better design, better code, fewer bugs and in general results in better systems being created.
+For me, it matters because I have found this principle supports better design, fewer bugs and in general results in better systems being created.

 #### Common Code Style ####

 One practice falling under collective code ownership is a team having a common coding style.
 By this I don't mean a thick document outlining exactly how everything is done and dictated by the architects in the architect forum - that doesn't work.

 I rather mean a team having a common understanding on what coding style their group has.

-It stands to reason that to have a common style, teams need to look and discuss code as a group regularly.
+It stands to reason that to have a common style, teams need to reguarly look at and discuss code they are writing as a group.

 #### Collaborative Coding ####

 One of the best ways to achieve a common style is to support collaborative coding.
 There are several different types of collaborative coding.
 On the diagram I have put up, the further right you go the more consistent I have found a team be in their common style.

-For some of you these terms may look unfamiliar.
-I'm going to briefly explain pair programming and mob programming.
+For some of you, these terms may look unfamiliar - most notably pair & mob programming - let me briefly explain them.

-Pair programming is the practice where two programmers sit in front of one computer solving a problem together.
+Pair programming is the practice where two people sit in front of one computer solving a problem together.
 Mob programming is very similar, except instead of just two people, you have several people in front of a single machine solving a common problem.

-Typically when I talk about collaborative coding and there are business people in the room, someone will ask how one can justify the costs of two or more people doing one persons job?
-If you have two programmers, surely they should be programming on their own work on their own machines otherwise they are not being efficient.
+Typically when I talk about these two practices and there are business people in the room, someone will ask how one can justify the costs of two or more people doing one persons job?

+If you have two programmers, surely they should be programming on their own work on their own machines otherwise they are not being efficient!

 The best way I can explain why these forms of programming work is by explaining what we mean when we say that someone is programming.
 Programming is not about typing, it's about problem solving.
-Depending on the problem being solved, there are many advantages to having more than one person working on the same problem.
-When we talk about pair programming or mob programming we are in effect doing group problem solving.
+Depending on the problem being solved, there are many advantages to having more than one person working on the same problem together.
+When we talk about pair programming or mob programming, we are in effect doing group problem solving.

 Now a quick side note - one of the big complaints I have with most of corporate South Africa is that we are not making our work environments conducive to collaborative work.
 I see too many cubicles and desks that are not suitable for people to sit side by side and work at one terminal.
-The type of environments I want to see are ones where the background noise is reduced and the collaborative signal is amplified.
+The type of environments I want to see more of are the ones where the background noise is reduced and the collaborative signal is amplified.

 ----------------------------------------------------------------------------------------------------

 ### Test Driven Development & Automated Testing ###

 So, you have created a collaborative environment, the people are working well together, where do you go from here?

-There are a number of practices you can consider, as the last practice I'm going to talk about today, I would be doing you an injustice if I didn't speak about automated testing and test driven development.
+There are a number of practices you can consider, as the last practice that time permits today, I would be doing you an injustice if I didn't speak about automated testing and test driven development.

 #### TDD vs Automated Testing ####